Home

 The Spaghetti Epic 3: The Great Silence (2008, 62.39) ****

-The Spaghetti Epic: Six Modern Prog Bands For Six '70s Prog Suites is the second Colossus/Musea collaboration and adds another factor to the mix, namely, 'each suite should be 25 minutes maximum' which means, in practice, 'each suite will be at least 20 minutes'.
+The Spaghetti Epic: Six Modern Prog Bands For Six '70s Prog Suites is the second Colossus/Musea collaboration and adds another factor to the mix, namely, 'each suite should be twenty five minutes maximum' which means, in practice, 'each suite will be at least twenty minutes'.
 The album's premise, however, is a fascinating one; tackle Sergio Leone's famous spaghetti western, 'Once Upon a Time in the West', in long-format, '70s-inspired progressive form.
 Not your standard prog fare, then...
-Would you believe, though, that it seems to've brought out the best in some of the bands concerned?
+And would you believe that it seems to've brought out the best in some of the bands concerned?
 Surprisingly, maybe, being forced into a previously-unexplored area has pulled them out of their comfort zone and made them produce something a bit different.
 On disc one, Haikara's The West exudes a sense of menace, with unusual (but fitting) use of harmonica and while Randone and Tilion's tracks are good, they can't quite match Haikara for sheer invention.
 La Voce del Vento are, amusingly, British, being a Guy Manning side-project, producing a pretty decent effort in Harmonica.
 Taproban are reasonable enough, at the heavier end of things, but the much-fêted Trion are, sadly, the dullest thing here; producing a 'side-long' piece of music doesn't just mean 'solo till the cows come home' and their neo-prog tendencies grate somewhat.

 Not an awful lot of 'Mellotron', to be honest; Randone, Tilion, Manning and Trion all use samples, as they do (or did at the time) on their regular releases and if you think Taproban's pseudo-Hammond is bad, wait till you hear their voice samples...
 This has got to be the nastiest, stretched, low-rate sample it's been my displeasure to hear in a long while.
 Anyway, a good start, but tails off rather; this twenty-minute plus thing only encourages bands to be self-indulgent.